paolino/tasty-bdd/README.md

 ## Background

 [Behavior Driven Development](https://en.wikipedia.org/wiki/Behavior-driven_development) is a software development process that emerged from test-driven development (TDD) and is based on principles of [Hoare Logic](https://en.wikipedia.org/wiki/Hoare_logic).
-The process requires a very strict structure of the tests to make the simple and understandable.
+The process requires a strict structure of the tests - {Given} When {Then} - to make them understandable.

 ## Example